bep/docuapi/exampleSite/content/errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>
+<aside class="notice">This error section is stored in a separate file, errors.md.
+DocuAPI allows you to split the single page documentation in as many files as needed.
+Files are included in the  default Hugo page order .
+One way of ordering the pages is by setting the page `weight` in the front matter.
+Pages with lower weight will be listed first.</aside>

 The Kittn API uses the following error codes: